mattvenn/piffin/lesson_plans/lesson-5.md

 Students learn:

-* To plan a program by analyising a problem and using pseudo code.
+* To plan a program by analysing a problem and using pseudo code.
 * Commenting code is useful as a development aid.
 * To use the `random` library